We are inspired to make an influence in the lives of women and girls around the world…

 One of Udita’s close friends introduced her to a young man named Bhajan.
 The two exchanged phone numbers and began talking nearly every night.
 A love quickly blossomed between them.
 Bhajan confessed his desire to make Udita his wife and to give her the life she deserved.
 They spoke of a future where they would get married and run off to start their lives together in India, where they would have a large family and be happy forever.

 Udita agreed and, at 20 years old, she left to begin her life with her future husband.
 She was so smitten that she decided to not tell her family for fear that they would interfere with the couple’s love.
 The pair decided to take a local bus to cross the border into India.
-PRC border staff regularly check buses headed into bigger cities in India.
+Border monitoring staff regularly check buses headed into bigger cities in India.
 When the staff asked to see Udita and Bhajan’s marriage registration or proof of their relationship, they had nothing.
-PRC looked further into the life of Bhajan and discovered that he was already married with children.
+Staff members looked further into the life of Bhajan and discovered that he was already married with children.
 The staff turned Bhajan over to the police and he has since been arrested with fraud.
 Udita just narrowly escaped a trafficking situation!
 Fortunately, she was welcomed back to her family with open arms.
 Her parents were very understanding and happy to have their daughter home again.

 Udita’s story is a perfect example of how border monitoring works as an incredibly efficient way to identify victims, and repatriate them with their families, before they are sold into slavery.
 So many girls do not have stories as lucky as Udita’s.
 It is for this reason, Free for Life remains committed to all areas of trafficking: prevention, rescue and restoration.